SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Even though White Wolf Lodge is nearby and may provide amenities when open, facilities are limited.
 However, that's exactly what visitors want from this simple and traditional Yosemite camping ground.

 Take a hike through the wilderness to Lukens and Harden Lakes, which are as beautiful and remote as it gets in Yosemite National Park.
-There are no areas for RVs.

-11. Yosemite Creek Campgrounds
+11. Yosemite Creek Campgrounds (closed for 2024)

-Dates: July through early September
+Dates open: July through early September (but closed this year)

 For many people, a camping vacation is an opportunity to leave daily life behind, and the Yosemite Creek campground offers such a chance.